Miloš Krasić

 Miloš Krasić (Милош Красић; born 1 November 1984) is a Serbian former professional footballer who played as a winger.
-He represented the Serbia national team at the 2010 FIFA World Cup, and at one point in his career, he was named by FourFourTwo as one of the 100 best players in the world.
+He played for the Serbia national team at the 2010 FIFA World Cup, and at one point in his career, he was named by FourFourTwo as one of the 100 best players in the world.

-Early years
+Early life

 Krasić was born on 1 November 1984 in Titova Mitrovica, SR Serbia, SFR Yugoslavia, to Serbian parents Veljko and Zorica.
-He is the younger brother of Bojan Krasić.
 After starting out with the hometown side FK Rudar, Krasić was noticed by FK Vojvodina in 1998 and he made a switch northwards at age 13.
 He spent the next four-and-a-half seasons in Novi Sad, where he further raised his level and became the team captain.

 Club career

 CSKA Moscow

 Vojvodina and CSKA Moscow were in negotiations over Krasić's transfer since January 2004, but the deal stalled.
 The player himself even made several unsuccessful trips to Moscow.
 During the summer of 2004, the deal was completed and the winger was on his way to Russia.
 He featured in three games during the club's 2004–05 UEFA Cup-winning run, including an appearance in the final as a substitute.
 He also helped them win the Russian Premier League in 2005 and 2006, the Russian Cup in 2005, 2006, 2008 and 2009, and the Russian Super Cup in 2006, 2007 and 2009.